 On basis of his inspiration by indigenous cultures, his own engagement in artmaking and teaching, and the experience of living close to wilderness in Sweden, Jan’s interest has moved to art as a mode to connect with what David Abram aptly called “the more-than-human-world.”
 One of his research interests is the tension between trying to open the senses whilst coping with the enormity of the current ecological crisis – an issue all the more pressing when engaging in arts-based environmental education activities with young people.

 Presently, Jan van Boeckel is content editor for the forthcoming online project OpenAirPhilosophy which will make the writings of Norwegian ecophilosophers Arne Naess, Sigmund Kvaløy Setreng and Peter Wessel Zapffe available to a broad international audience.
 For the new issue of the Arts and Teaching Journal Artizein, Jan acts as guest editor-in-chief.
 The forthcoming edition will thematize the triad of art, education, and the natural environment.

 On an ongoing basis, Jan van Boeckel participates in and contributes to sessions of ArtEZ International Research school (AIR) in Arnhem, the Netherlands, on artistic research.

-In July 2017, Jan will teach a wildpainting course on the island of Gotland (Sweden), and from 4 till 20 August, he will run daily wildpainting workshops at Gjendebu in Jotunheimen National Park in the mountains of central Norway, and running daily wildpainting workshops.
+In July 2017, Jan taught a wildpainting course on the island of Gotland (Sweden), and from 4 till 20 August, he was artist-in residence at Gjendebu lodge in Jotunheimen National Park in the mountains of central Norway, and running daily wildpainting workshops.

 An interview with Jan van Boeckel can be accessed at the website of the Estonian Academy of Arts (conducted in the autumn of 2015).
 Two earlier interviews, in Dutch – one in the daily newspaper Trouw (2013) and the other as part of the book Hoor de Zon (2012) – can be read here.